What is the TEAS?

 The adjusted content section score utilizes the same scoring process as the adjusted composite score.
 The only difference is that the score is based on the number of questions in each primary content section, not the total exam.

+Average TEAS test scores are reported on your score report.
 A sampling of students is utilized to calculate the average adjusted composite score.
 This is reported for comparison with your own composite score.
 It should be noted that the sample group includes students from all types of health science disciplines.

 Similar to the national mean, this score also utilizes a sampling of students to calculate the average adjusted composite score.
 The only difference is that the students in the sample are all from the same health science discipline as you.